github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

 When to use type tracking
 -------------------------

-Type tracking and data flow configurations are essentally competing solutions to the same problem, each with their own tradeoffs.
+Type tracking and data flow configurations are essentially competing solutions to the same problem, each with their own tradeoffs.

 Type tracking can be used in any number of predicates, which may depend on each other